-An Overview of the Hillwalking Fitness Plan
+How to Get Fit for Hillwalking: aka an Overview of the Hillwalking Fitness Plan

 I promise you no gimmicks.
 Everything one of these hillwalking fitness tips for beginners is tried and tested.
 The steps have been borrowed from a number of different sources: British Army training pamphlets, experts in fitness and my own personal experience of walking many miles over hills, mountains and everything in between.